What is internal mobility?

 Transitions are tough in general, and transitions at work can be especially jarring.
 Whether employees are starting fresh at the company, moving into a new role, changing locations or leaving, there are a million things they need to prepare for when it comes to internal mobility or movement within the organization.
 It’s exciting, it’s terrifying and they’re asking for some guidance.
-We’ve found that having good onboarding can help make these transitions easier on the employee, easier on HR and more enjoyable overall.
+We’ve found that having a good onboarding process can help make these transitions easier on the employee, easier on HR and more enjoyable overall.
 So, let’s show all of our employees some onboarding love.
 Take a look at our top 3 suggestions for internal mobility.

 1. Be present and proactive